shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 ### K-Nearest Neighbor

+Before creating the KNN model, a loop was ran from range 1 to 10 where the accuracy of the model was checked with varying values of K, and *K = 4* was chosen as it produced the highest accuracy.
+The result can be seen below:

 ![K-Nearest Neighbor best K](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/K-Nearest%20Neighbor%20(KNN)%20best%20K%20Value.jpeg)

+After running the model, a classification metrics report was generated and it can be viewed below:

 ![K-Nearest Neighbor](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/KNN%20Classification%20Metrics%20Report.JPG)

 ### Decision Tree

+The accuracy metrics for the Decision Tree model are presented below:

 ![Decision Tree](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Decision%20Tree%20Classification%20Metrics%20Report.JPG)

 ### Logistic Regression

+The Logistic Regression model tends to falter with larger datasets containing large minority datapoints unless a more complex, penalty-oriented model is used.
+Surprisngly, it was also able to make fair predictions relative to the other two models:

 ![Logistic Regression](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Logistic%20Regression%20Classification%20Metrics%20Report.JPG)

+It was noticed that the logistic regression model produced a higher-than-desried *uncertainty* which is illustrated by its *log loss*:

 ![Logistic Regression Log Loss](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Logistic%20Regression%20(Log%20Loss).JPG)